- If you ever used a Mac computer, you’re certainly familiar with Finder.

 - However, users reported issues with Finder, and according to them, it seems that Finder isn’t responding in some cases.

-- Having additional issues with Finder on Mac?
-Check our other Finder articles for more solutions.
+- Having additional issues on Mac?
+Check our other Mac troubleshoot articles for more solutions.

 - For the latest Mac guides and fixes, be sure to visit our Mac Hub.